dinguschan-owo/Helios/README.md

 3. open the file in your browser (broser in a browser haha).
 4. go crazy!

+alternativly alternativly: *Note: This method will create a temporary Helios instance, and you will have to repeat these steps everytime you close or reset the tabs, unless you download the HTML

+1. copy and the entirerty of `Helios-Offline.html`, or copy `index.html`, `style.css`, and `script.js` seperartly
+2. visit ANY online WYSIWYG HTML editor (Webmaker/CodeBeautify/OnlineHtmlEditor/Codepen/etc.)
+3. paste and replace `<style>` and `<script>` tags where appropriate (not nessasary if you copied `Helios-Offline.html`
+4. enjoy uncesored local browsing!

 ## ***`𝚄𝚙𝚍𝚊𝚝𝚎 𝚂𝚌𝚑𝚎𝚍𝚞𝚕𝚎`***

 fuck you there is no update schedule ill push updates whenever i fucking feel like it. i do promise to constantly update though, because i love you guys (litrally nobody) :33